kainoa7/pathly/backend/README.md

-# Kaiyl Backend
+# Jarvus Backend

-## Phase 1 Setup Complete ✅
+## Overview

-This is the Node.js/Express.js backend for Kaiyl with TypeScript.
+This is the Node.js/Express.js backend for Jarvus with TypeScript.

 ### Tech Stack
 - **Node.js** with **Express.js**